-HDMI has been around for over 13 years.
+HDMI has been around since 2004.
 You probably use it now, but you may not know how versatile it actually is.
-The system was created as a faster, more efficient way to deliver high quality digital video and audio to and from consumer electronic devices.
-A constantly evolving format, HDMI 2.0b was a baby step up from HDMI 2.0a, allowing for transmission of 4K Ultra HD video with HDR) at up to 60 frames per second, as well as the ability to transmit information for up to 32 channels of audio.
+The system was created as a faster, more efficient way to deliver high-quality digital video and audio to and from consumer electronic devices.
+A constantly evolving format, HDMI 2.0b was a baby step up from HDMI 2.0a, allowing for transmission of 4K Ultra HD video with HDR at up to 60 frames per second, as well as the ability to transmit information for up to 32 channels of audio.

 Don’t freak out, though!
 The HDMI 2.1 format is fully backward compatible with all older hardware.
 This does not spell certain obsolescence for your existing entertainment system.
 While it is true that you will eventually need a new Ultra High Speed HDMI cable to take full advantage of the spec’s new features, that need is at least a year away for even the most enthusiastic early adopters, and even further out than that for most of us.

 Back to modern day: Many people currently use HDMI strictly as a means for connecting their cable boxes, Blu-ray players, and game consoles to their TV, but that little cable connection can do so much more.

 HDMI was also designed to carry what the industry refers to as “handshake” information from one device to another.